Course Catalog 2024-2025

 ENG 301/ PYX 301 Advanced Poetry Writing: A Capstone (4 Credits)

 Offered as PYX 301 and ENG 301.
 Conceived as the culmination of an undergraduate poet’s work, this course features a rigorous immersion in creative generation and revision.
 Student poets write a chapbook manuscript with thematic or stylistic cohesion (rather than disparate poems, as in prior workshop settings).
 For Poetry Concentrators, this course counts as the required Capstone; for English majors in the Creative Writing track, the course counts as an advanced workshop and may count toward the fulfillment of the "capstone experience" requirement.
 Poetry Concentrators must be enrolled in or have completed the other course requirements for the Concentration.
 Prerequisite: ENG 295 recommended but not required.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
-Writing sample and instructor permission required.
+Writing sample required.
+Instructor permission required.

 Spring